Ziyang1992/Fourier-Phase-Retrieval-with-Denoising-Prior/README.md

 Original release date : 2/07/20

-These codes are applying the algorithms in 'Phase Retrieval with Denoising Prior'.
+These codes are applying the algorithms in 'Data-adaptive Regularization for Fourier Phase Retrieval in Dimension Extended Space'.

 Primary Contents
 ---------------------------------------------------------------------------